-The underwriters propose to offer the units initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per unit equal to 8% of the public offering price.
-The underwriters and selling group members may allow a discount of \$ per unit on sales to other broker/dealers.
-After the initial public offering the representatives may change the public offering price and concession and discount to broker/dealers.
+The underwriters propose to offer the units initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.17.
+After the initial public offering the representative may change the public offering price and concession and discount to broker/dealers.